Fruitdealer1337/FruitPlates/README.md

 It focuses on clean visuals, useful information, and performance friendly nameplate handling without relying on awesomewotlk and its APIs.

+### **!!!
+IF YOU CUSTOMIZED YOUR AuraPriorityData.lua MAKE SURE TO BACK IT UP AND COPY IT BACK WITH EACH UPDATE !!!**

 ---

 ## Preview